 Here are a few of our favorite Springtime attractions to see in the Smoky Mountains.

 The Festival of Nations at Dollywood occurs in the Spring bringing together food, shows, music, and artists from nations all over the world in this one of a kind annual event.
-(Get Dollywood Discounted Tickets Here)
+Bundle your Dollywood Tickets with other attractions to save money.

 Every April and May on Friday and Saturday evening, local musicians and artisans take to the downtown streets to share their craft with visitors.
 Step back in time with this Smoky Mountain cultural treat.